PNNL-Comp-Mass-Spec/MzidMerger/readme.md

 MzidMerger reads in the mzids from MS-GF+ and creates a new mzid file using the contents of the input mzid files

-MzidMerger uses PSI_Interface.dll to read the mzid file.
+MzidMerger uses PSI_Interface.dll for reading and writing the mzids.

 ## Syntax